BrightCoders-Institute/s8pf-s8a1final-project-team4/README.md

 ## How to Use the Project.

+If you want to use SnapPay bank app, you can create an apk file.

+- Execute this command on the project root directory:

+**react-native bundle --platform android --dev false --entry-file index.js --bundle-output android/app/src/main/assets/index.android.bundle --assets-dest android/app/src/main/res**

+- Go to Android drectory using the next command:

+**cd android**

+- On Android directory, execute this command:

+**./gradlew assembleDebug**

-- If you want to use SnapPay bank app, you can find the **app-debug.apk** file wich you can download and install on your own Android device on the next path:
+- -After these steps you can find the **app-debug.apk** file wich you can download and install on your own Android device on the next path:

 **/android/app/build/outputs/apk/debug/app-debug.apk**